 This spawned the industry known as the IMEI unlock industry.
 The unlock provider are typically employees of the phone carriers who want to help people get around the ridiculous charges and petty excuses stopping people from unlocking their phones.
 They’re willing to risk their jobs to change your phone’s IMEI status from locked to unlocked so you can break free and use your phone on any network.

 Who Should Do This

-You should unlock your phone if, for any reason, you want to be able to use your phone on another carrier.
+You should unlock your iPhone if, for any reason, you want to be able to use your phone on another carrier.
 That includes people who: